 Concrete pools are notorious for cracking or shifting if the ground they’re built-in shifts or if the construction team does a poor job initially.
 Fiberglass pools can also crack, and when they do, it’s often a delicate, spider-web-like cracking that spreads very quickly.

 An experienced contractor will be able to avoid most structural issues, though.
-And that leads us to the next question.
+And that leads me to the next question.

 How Do I Find a Good Pool Contractor?

 There are a few best practices for finding a good pool contractor in your area.
 You can start by asking around to friends or family that recently had a pool put in.

 Of course, if you don’t have friends who recently installed a pool, you may not have access to first-hand information.
 In that case, look for a pool contractor that’s been in business for at least a few years.